 - Take the Technician class test at a local club meeting

 - Buy a cheap hand-held radio like the Baofeng

 - Turn it on when the lights go out!

-By now, you must agree that the only easy way to find out what is happening when the power goes out is to get on your inexpensive ham radio and hear the news from the group of people that will surely know.
+By now, you must agree that the only easy way to find out what is happening when the power goes out is to get on your inexpensive ham radio and hear the news from a group of people who will surely know.

 Be safe by being smart,